The words hypermobile and hypomobile can be used in a few different ways to describe the SI joint, or any joint in the body.

 So, you can see how in cases of ligament instability like mine, the terms hypo- and hypermobility can simply refer to the same problem at different moments in time.
 Both terms simply refer to how much the hip bone is moving in relation to the sacrum.

-According to my chiropractor, it’s pretty common to find that when one SI joint is hypomobile (stuck), the other is hypermobile.
+According to my PT mentors, it’s pretty common to find that when one SI joint is hypomobile (stuck), the other is hypermobile.
 It’s the body’s attempt to compensate– when motion is restricted on one side of the body, the body will find a way to increase motion on the other side.

 I use the word hypermobile in another way on this blog as well.